FilipLe/property-rental-angular-app/README.md

 If a version number is displayed, then node.js is <u>already installed</u> on the device.

 #### Installation
-<br><br> Otherwise, check [node.js documentation](https://nodejs.org/en/download/package-manager) for the installation links for select operating system <br>(or as attached in the link below).
+Otherwise, check [node.js documentation](https://nodejs.org/en/download/package-manager) for the installation links for select operating system <br>(or as attached in the link below).
 ```
 https://nodejs.org/en/download/package-manager
 ```

+#### Alternative

-<br> Alternatively, run the following commands in Terminal:
+Alternatively, run the following commands in Terminal:

 ##### MacOS
 ```